edbrad/vm-bl-status/README.md

 ### Install Remote Management GUI (Webmin)
 **Webmin** is an popular Open Source Web-based Unix/Linux system management tool (http://webmin.com).
 It provides a comprehensive set of GUI tools to help with monitoring and performing common Linux system management tasks without having to remember and type long commands at the console.
-Installation requires adding the software's repository key, location, and signature in the Ubuntu Package Manger (apt-get).
+Installation requires adding the software's repository key, location, and signature in the Ubuntu Package Manger (taken from: http://www.techrepublic.com/article/how-to-install-ubuntu-server-16-04-and-the-web-based-admin-tool-webmin/).

 First, create/edit a new Ubuntu Package Manager (apt-get) Source Repository URL list:
 ```